absmach/magistrala-docs/docs/api.md

 ### Create Channel with external ID

 Channel is a group of things that could represent a special category in existing systems, e.g. a building level channel could represent the level of a smarting building system.
-For helping to keep the reference, it is possible to set an existing ID while creating the Magistrala channel.
-There are two limitations - the existing ID has to be in UUID V4 format and it has to be unique in the Magistrala domain.
+For helping to keep the reference, it is possible to set an existing ID while creating the Mainflux channel.
+There are two limitations - the existing ID has to be in UUID V4 format and it has to be unique in the Mainflux domain.

 To create a channel with external ID, the user needs to provide a UUID v4 format unique ID, and a `user_token`